-- conducted 36 interviews before the Board to evidence capability in valuing land in Queensland via four sample valuation reports. - granted 32 new registrations on passing an examination approved by the Board, in addition to receipting documentary evidence of educational standing, practical experience and of being fit to practice. - granted 17 new registrations under the Mutual Recognition Act 1992 (Qld) upon receipt of documentary evidence outlining fitness to practice and licensing from a reciprocal jurisdiction. - issued 1526 valuer registration renewals and processed 1452 valuer registration renewals on receipt of documentary evidence of a minimum of ten hours of CPD (where required), and determination of being fit to practice. - restored ten registrations within the 12-month restoration period permitted under the Act.
+- conducted 41 interviews before the Board to evidence capability in valuing land in Queensland via four sample valuation reports. - granted 38 new registrations on passing an examination approved by the Board, in addition to receipting documentary evidence of educational standing, practical experience and of being fit to practice. - granted 23 new registrations under the Mutual Recognition Act 1992 (Qld) upon receipt of documentary evidence outlining fitness to practice and licensing from a reciprocal jurisdiction. - issued 1518 valuer registration renewals and processed 1454 valuer registration renewals on receipt of documentary evidence of a minimum of ten hours of CPD (where required), and determination of being fit to practice. - restored seven registrations within the 12month restoration period permitted under the Act.
 Restoration of registration was granted on receipt of the requisite evidence of CPD compliance and determination of being fit to practice.

-- continued to promote industry best practice by providing constructive feedback to applicants during and after the Board's interviews. - made available a library of sample valuation reports for aspiring and current valuers; and mandating continuous learning for registered valuers. - continued to reinforce, via the Board's interviews, that a person practicing as a valuer must not undertake valuations outside of their area of professional competence unless supervised by a valuer who has the experience. - held additional Board meetings in response to a surge in applications for registration in the second half of the year. - consulted with the API and Queensland universities on course content to identify Board recognised courses and credentials.
+- continued to promote industry best practice by providing constructive feedback to applicants during and after the Board's interviews. - Increased our library of sample valuation reports for aspiring and current valuers. - Increased our engagement with industry and employers on the competence standards required for graduate valuers to become registered. - continued to reinforce, via the Board's interviews, that a person practicing as a valuer must not undertake valuations outside of their area of professional competence unless supervised by a valuer who has the experience. - held additional four Board meetings in response to surges in applications for registration and to address some complaint matters. - commenced investigating ways to drive efficiency into the competence assessment process.